 - Who is going to read the resume?
 The reader of the resume determines the writing style.
 A layperson won’t understand the technical terms the principal or another educator Consider the format of the resume, how it affects the reader.
 Is it easy to read for someone who scans the document and for those who want to focus on every word?

 - Why should they hire me?
 What will they benefit from hiring you?
 What are your assets or skills that make you the right person for the job?
-How have you impacted the people around you?
+How have you impacted the student, teacher and parent populations around you?

 Collect the information for the various sections in the resume.